November 30, New Visualizations of Sea Ice Decline

 Having the world's longest Arctic coastline, Russia lays claim to the greatest volume of undeveloped hydrcarbon reserves in the world - a 21st Century "sweet spot" if you will.
 So this month, SPE, together with Reed Exhibitions, invites specialists from around the world to Moscow for its first Arctic & Extreme Environments Exhibition & Conference.
 The event takes place 18 to 20 October in the All-Russian Exhibition Center.

+The three-day expo will host representatives of dozens of Russian and foreign oil companies and service companies including BP, Rosneft, Total, Gasprom, Halliburton, Baker Hughes and others.
 The conference is co-chaired by TNK-BP deputy president Sergei Brezitsky and professor of Gubkin Russian State University of Oil and Gas Anatoly Zolotukhin.
-“We would like to address issues during this conference, to address, rather then resolve,” Zolotukhin said in in his welcoming video address to the conference, posted on its official site.
+“We would like to address issues during this conference, to address, rather then resolve,” Zolotukhin said in in his welcoming video address to the conference, posted on its official site. |

 October 12, Piles of waste metal must be scrapped to save archipelago ecology